bsnacks000/datasci-project/{{ cookiecutter.project_name }}/GUIDELINES.md

 Please, please please... __DO NOT COPY PASTE CODE__ between notebooks.
 That is what the project package is for.
 Any functions or classes that handle visualization or an intermediate part of the pipeline can and should be implemented within the package.
 I would argue that almost _all_ code should eventually make its way into modules and loaded into the notebooks.
 It makes the project even more transparent and extremely easy to unittest.
 At the very least, long notebook scripts should be broken down into sets of static functions, heavily documented and placed in the top cell away from the "script" that is being run.

 A final key agreement, possibly the most important, that needs to be mentioned is the read-only nature of the ``data/`` folder when used in conjunction with notebooks.
-Like working in the project package above, under no circumstances should the user write directly to any parts of the ``data/`` folder.
+Like working in the project package above, under no circumstances should the user write directly to any parts of the ``data/`` folder from the notebooks.
 It should be treated as __READ-ONLY__.
 We provide two special functions that can be imported from ``{{cookiecutter.package_name}}.registry`` to fetch data from both the ``entrypoint`` and the ``models`` subfolders.
-Only the build-system is allowed to write to these folders via the decorator API mentioned above.
+The user should use the registry API outlined above or create a similar API in the project package and scripts folders to create the neccesary tooling.

 The user can however freely write to the ``localcache`` object provided in ``{{cookiecutter.package_name}}.registry`` anywhere in the project package or notebooks.
 This is mainly for the purposes of optimization and memoization.
 In some cases it may be used to create ad-hoc datastores.
 It is simply a [flask-caching](https://flask-caching.readthedocs.io/en/latest/) object configured to use the file system with reasonable defaults.